Fiordland - New Zealand's paradise.

-Milford Sound is also the best known and the most visited of all fiords, since it is the only one that can be accessed by a road.
+Milford Sound is also the best known and the most visited of all fiords, since it is one of the few that can be accessed by road.
 If you are hiking in the park along one of the popular walking tracks, you will be able to glimpse other fiords; alternatively you can jump on board of a boat or a helicopter: Fiordland has always been, and remains to this day, a remote place.

 The remoteness of this part of New Zealand means it is a wildlife sanctuary.
 When takahe has been declared officially extinct, one stubborn ornitologist amateur, Geoffrey Orbell, came here to search for the bird... and found it!

 Other birds, like fantails, tui, wood pigeons or grey warblers, abound.
 There are three species of kiwi.
 The yellow-eyed penguins and the Fiordland crested penguins build their nests here, in the forest.
 The mountain parrot, kea and the bush parrot, kaka, also made Fiordland their home.
 The keas are, as I have been told, 'as intelligent as a New Zealand's four year olds' and certainly very inquisitive and especially fond of vehicles.

 If you decide to explore the fiords from the boat, you may be lucky to spot a whale, but you will certainly see the bottlenose dolphins, as curious of you, as you may be of them, or you can reflect on an easy life of the fur seals basking on the rocks.